TheKrystalShip/stl-containers/README.md

-# Concurrency
+# STL Containers

-A collection of thread safe locking wrappers around C++ STL containers.
+A collection of C++ STL compatible containers.

-Implementations can be found in the `includes/TKS` directory.

-A working example can be found in `src/main.cpp`.